 Title and Organization:

 Christopher Poulos, Connecticut’s 2007 Teacher of the Year, currently teaches Spanish and serves as Instructional Leader for the Humanities at Joel Barlow High School in Redding, CT.
-He is a National Board Certified Teacher.
-Chris previously worked for two years in a hybrid role, splitting his time between teaching in his district and working alongside policymakers as a Teacher Leader-in-Residence at the Connecticut State Department of Education.
-In 2017, Chris was elected and has since served as a member of the Town Council in his hometown of Southington, CT.
-He is a board member of both the National Network of State Teachers of the Year and the Connecticut Teacher of the Year Council.
-In 2016, Chris earned a Fund for Teachers Fellowship grant that enabled him to attend the Pursuing the Good Life Alumni Seminar in Sitges, Spain.
-Previously, he was a Hope Street Group National Teacher Fellow and a member of the inaugural Teacher-Leader Fellowship hosted by the Aspen Institute.
+He is a National Board Certified Teacher and an Inductee of the National Teachers Hall of Fame.
+In April 2022, Chris announced his candidacy for State Representative of the Connecticut Legislature.
+From 2017-2021, Chris served as a member of the Town Council in his hometown of Southington, CT and was since appointed to the Library Board.
+He previously worked for two years in a hybrid role, splitting his time between teaching in his district and working alongside policymakers as a Teacher Leader in Residence at the Connecticut State Department of Education.
+He currently serves as Immediate Past Chair of the Connecticut Teacher of the Year Council Board of Directors, a non-profit organization that aims to improve outcomes for students through its advocacy for teacher leadership.
+Previously, he led the National Network of State Teachers of the Year (NNSTOY) as Chairman of the Board of Directors.
+Chris has earned and participated as a member of numerous education fellowships including the inaugural Teacher-Leader Fellowship hosted by the Aspen Institute.
 Poulos holds a Sixth Year in Educational Leadership from the University of Connecticut, a Masters degree in Spanish Education from Teachers College, Columbia University, and a Bachelor of Arts in Leadership Studies from the University of Richmond.